Phenobarbital: Mechanism of action

 Phenobarbital acts as an allosteric modulator which extends the amount of time the chloride ion channel is open by interacting with GABA_{A} receptor subunits.
 Through this action, phenobarbital increases the flow of chloride ions into the neuron which decreases the excitability of the post-synaptic neuron.
 Hyperpolarizing this post-synaptic membrane leads to a decrease in the general excitatory aspects of the post-synaptic neuron.
 By making it harder to depolarize the neuron, the threshold for the action potential of the post-synaptic neuron will be increased.

-Direct blockade of glutamatergic AMPA and kainate receptors are also believed to contribute to the hypnotic/anticonvulsant effect that is observed with phenobarbital.
+Direct blockade of glutamatergic AMPA and kainate receptors are also believed to contribute to the hypnotic and anticonvulsant effect that is observed with phenobarbital.

 Pharmacokinetics

 Phenobarbital has an oral bioavailability of about 90%.
 Peak plasma concentrations (C_{max}) are reached eight to 12 hours after oral administration.
 It is one of the longest-acting barbiturates available – it remains in the body for a very long time (half-life of two to seven days) and has very low protein binding (20 to 45%).
 Phenobarbital is metabolized by the liver, mainly through hydroxylation and glucuronidation and induces many isozymes of the cytochrome P450 system.
 Cytochrome P450 2B6 (CYP2B6) is specifically induced by phenobarbital via the CAR/RXR nuclear receptor heterodimer.
 It is excreted primarily by the kidneys.